by Ani Williams

 “Our ancestors looked at the world as a complex whole.
 They saw every part of it moving with the breath of a unifying spirit.
 The same wind which moved the clouds and the trees moved in them.
 Their cosmos had loving mountains with blood vessels of lava, copper, iron and gold….and from this way of thinking, they saw giants.”
 (Giants of Gaia)

-At a recent workshop on sacred geometry with well known author Dan Winter, he spoke about the high iron content of the red earth in Sedona being similar to human blood.
+At a recent workshop on sacred geometry with techno wizard Dan Winter, he spoke about the high iron content of the red earth in Sedona being similar to human blood.
 “The red rocks have a high iron content, hence an ability to bend magnetic lines of force and a great ability to interact with the DNA in our blood.”
 He also spoke about the song in our blood (a poetic reference to his research on the frequencies within all biological systems), and said that the earth is sick because certain frequencies are missing.
 “The more natural frequencies you can get into the cells, the healthier the whole body.”
 (Dan Winter Jan.
 15, 2001, Sedona)

 In the Hopi culture, the Snake Clan works closely with the Antelope Clan in maintaining the balance of earth and sky.
 During the summer, the two clans come together to dance to insure plentiful rain for the summer crops.
 The snake represents fertility and takes their messages into the earth, while the antelope is a sky messenger and represents the kopavi, or opening in the crown of the head, where one can communicate with the Creator.